We are proud partners of Stop Deaf Suicide, Eagles Corner, Green Door Auslan, Auslan Alliance and Deaf Chef Ross.

 In late December 2018 Facebook/Good2Give funded KHC to provide a number of training workshops during 2019 for our DBV volunteer leaders to learn how to lead safe and fun monthly walks for the Deaf and hard of hearing community.

-Both Green Door Auslan and the Auslan Alliance were proud supporters of Karli Health Centre’s 2019 fundraising event in memory of interpreter Ben Souter.
-Their partnership with KHC continues.
+Strathmore Wood proudly supported of Karli Health Centre’s 2019 fundraising event in memory of interpreter Ben Souter.
+The partnership with KHC and the Deaf Mental Health Fund continues.